|Could be vegan chili on the left, chili for carnivores on the right.|

 Serve alongside some cornbread with whatever garnishes float your boat--cilantro, cheddar cheese, sour cream are our favorites.

-This post is linked up with the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty and What's Cookin' Wednesday at Buns In My Oven as well as What's In The Box at In Her Chucks, Taste and Tell Thursdays, and the FarmGirl Friday Blog Fest at Let This Mind Be In You.
+This post is linked up with the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty and What's Cookin' Wednesday at Buns In My Oven as well as What's In The Box at In Her Chucks, Taste and Tell Thursdays, the FarmGirl Friday Blog Fest, Foodie Friends Friday.

 |Simon would like to be included in the photo.
 Or the meal.
 Not sure which.|